z-base/.github/profile/README.md

 The model maps cleanly to familiar real-time object storage and synchronization patterns.
 The API surface is intentionally small, semantically consistent, and well documented, making implementation straightforward.

+### For vibe coders

+With the z-base SDK, you don’t need a separate backend data layer to configure or maintain.
+You can verify what the app does by using the product, while infrastructure only stores and relays encrypted bytes.
+This avoids backend surprise work and keeps cost and liability predictable during fast, AI-driven iteration.

 ---